-- Objects: Single carboys and sample containers up to 2.5 gallons, sample caddy with multiple sample containers, portable sampler lid - Average Frequency: 4 times daily - Average Duration: Seconds to less than 15 minutes at a time - Maximum Frequency: 4 times daily - Maximum Duration: Seconds to less than 15 minutes at a time - Distance: 0 to 50 feet including ascending and descending stairs - Height: Ground to waist level - Description: Performs while retrieving, transporting sample containers from sampler to cart.
+- Objects: Single carboys and sample containers up to 2.5 gallons, sample caddy with multiple sample containers, portable sampler lid

+- Average Frequency: 4 times daily

+- Average Duration: Seconds at a time

+- Maximum Frequency: 4 times daily - Maximum Duration: Up to a 1 minute at a time - Distance: 0 to 50 feet including ascending and descending stairs - Height: Ground to waist level - Description: Performs while retrieving, transporting sample containers from sampler to cart.
 Includes shaking carboy containers to stir contents.